 Michele has brought quirkiness and vintage style to the almost century-old Italian powerhouse.
 On social, the brand’s new creative direction is also evident.

-Striking photographic content is a focus of Gucci’s aesthetic on social.
+Striking photographic content is a focus of Gucci’s esthetic on social.
 Take, for example, the GG backpack from Gucci’s Pre-Fall 2017 collection.
 Product design harks back to the past, while vinyl records in front contribute to the retro feel.

 Meanwhile, abstract shapes and words adorn other pieces of the brand’s new collections.

 SBI® statistics indicate that Gucci’s social output is indeed winning over audiences.
 Alongside an impressive content insights score of 9.3, the brand receives over 316,000 content engagements per day.
 A modern twist on vintage style is paying off.

 Ranked first among luxury goods companies by sales, LVMH is the world’s largest luxury conglomerate.
 Boasting a memorable monogram and illustrious history is Louis Vuitton, one of the conglomerate’s showpiece brands.